Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Data_Cleaning_and_Exploratory.md

  SELECT DISTINCT(*) FROM listings

 2. Handling Missing Values.
 Syntax:
-SELECT* FROM listings WHERE
+DELETE FROM listings WHERE host_location <> NULL DELETE FROM listings WHERE first_review <> NULL

+3. Deleted N/A values . syntax:
+DELETE FROM listings
+WHERE host_response_time='N/A'

-3. Deleted Amenities Column as it is irrelevant to the analysis.
-Syntax:
+5. Deleted Amenities and host_verification Column as they are irrelevant and redundant to the analysis respectively.
+Syntax: i.ALTER TABLE listings
-ALTER TABLE listings
 DROP COLUMN amenities
+ii.ALTER TABLE listings
+DROP COLUMN host_verification